Comprehensive advice

 PROMOTE SUSTAINED, INCLUSIVE AND SUSTAINABLE ECONOMIC GROWTH, FULL AND PRODUCTIVE EMPLOYMENT AND DECENT WORK FOR ALL

 Projects on SDG 8 focus on sustainable economic growth and decent work.
-For instance, young people join a trilateral project to function as agents of change in these areas.
+For instance, a trilateral project encouraged young people to function as agents of change in these areas.

 click here for the project descriptions